gwm17/triplclust_rs/README.md

 > 3D Point Clouds."
 Image Processing Online 9, pp. 26-46 (2019).
 > https://doi.org/10.5201/ipol.2019.234

 used by AT-TPC, with Python bindings using pyo3.
+It also includes the optional post-processing algorithm to correct for over-clustering.

 ## Requirements